 Changing the logging mode from full to partial logging requires special steps.
-See "To Change to Partial Logging" on page 254.
+See "To Change to Partial Logging" on page 246.
+To re-enable full transaction logging, change the configuration setting to True and restart the Stone repository monitor

-For general information about the logging mode and the administrative differences, see "Logging Modes" on page 245.
+For general information about the logging mode and the administrative differences, see "Logging Modes" on page 237.